-But the question is, what is the fungicide for succulents?
-Copper Fungicide is the most recommended by the succulent growers.
-In addition to that, it is believed that fungicides with sulfur, neem oil, or triforine may also be helpful in dealing with fungus problems of succulents.
+Copper Fungicide is the most recommended one, at least by the majority of experienced succulent growers.
+In addition to that, it is believed that fungicides with sulfur, neem oil, or triforine may also help you deal with fungus problems on your beloved plants.

 However, fungicides cannot totally destroy all the fungus infections and cure the damaged part of a succulent.
 The role of fungicides is to stop the spread of the fungus and save the remaining parts of the succulent plant.

-Fungicides are very important in protecting succulents from insects and other threats.
-However, you don’t need to apply it all the time.
-Proper caring and monitoring with your succulents are still the best things to do to keep the plants safe from fungal infections.
+Fungicides are very important in protecting succulents, but you should not apply them all the time.
+Proper caring and monitoring with your succulents are still the best things to do to keep the plants safe from fungal and other infections…

 Fungal Infections in Succulents

-They say that succulents are easy plants to care for.
-It also has aesthetic features that surely entice the eyes of the beholder.
+People say that succulents are easy plants to care for.
+Easy to care for, beautiful, and something you will enjoy having in you house.
 They come in different shapes, colors, and sizes.
 But although they are versatile, they can all get a fungal infection when they experience changes in their environment.
 The following are common fungal infections that a succulent can get:

 It is also known as the Black Mold.
 This fungal infection belongs to the least damaging fungi on succulents.
 It is believed that this kind of infection starts due to the honeydew exuded by the insects.
 The insects that are the source of this sweet substance are mealybugs, aphids, whiteflies, and scale.
 The honeydew becomes the food of the fungi and helps them multiply.
 This kind of fungi is less harm, however, it can destruct the succulents from performing photosynthesis.